 Nice to know, worldwide known artist ROA is born and raised in Ghent!

-Coffee, drinks & Lunch
+Coffee, drinks & Lunch in Ghent

 Broesse is a tropical plant shop and cozy little junglebar in one.
 Owners Celine and Brent were inspired by plant-café's in Berlin and realised this was a total new concept for the city of Ghent.
 So here you go; a green oasis in the middle of the city to fill your lungs with oxygen, sooth the eye with beautiful plants and fill the tummy with tasty drinks :)